vyas0028/Yashodev_Vyas_Noise-Canceled-Fan/docs/DevLog.md

 ## 06-30-2025 (Mon)

 **Done**
 - Completed design for lid (157.5 × 157.5 × 6.5 mm).
-Thickness allows flange from tube to sit into lid.
+Thickness allows flange from tube to sit into lid comfortably.
 - Completed design for support tube: 70 × 70 mm cylinder with 3 mm wall thickness.
 Added 82 mm diameter, 2.5 mm thick flange around bottom of tube.
 Added 82 mm diameter, 2.5 mm deep recess into lid to allow tube to fit.
 Added four M4 tapped holes on a 76 mm diameter circle to flange, and clearance holes for brass inserts.
+-

 **Learned**
 - Refreshed skills with basic extrude.
 Began GD&T, designing one part to fit into another.